team-supercharge/nest-amqp/README.md

 ### Listen to a queue

-If you want to receive the messages which arrive on a queue then you have to listen on the specific queue.
+If you want to receive the messages which arrive at a queue then you have to listen on the specific queue.
 You can do this with the
 `@Listen()` decorator, what will you add to a class method which has `@Injectable()` decorator.
 Here is an example:

 ```typescript